The Top 10 Most Frequently Asked Questions

 4. What is the largest Presbyterian church?
 What is the largest presbytery?

-The largest Presbyterian church in 2011 was Peachtree Presbyterian Church in Atlanta, Ga., with 8,675 members.
+The largest Presbyterian church in 2012 was Peachtree Presbyterian Church in Atlanta, Ga., with 6,940 members.
 Although Peachtree has been among the three largest membership congregations since reunion in 1983, it became the largest congregation in 1988 and has not budged from that position.
-Christ Presbyterian Church in Edina, Minn. (with 5,541 members) moved up to the second largest congregation, while Fourth Presbyterian Church in Chicago, Ill. (with 5,438 members) dropped from second to third place having lost 754 members or 12.2%.
-Highland Park in Dallas, Texas and Village Presbyterian Church in Prairie Village, Kan.retained their fourth and fifth place positions with 4,854 and 4,829 members, respectively.
-Memorial Drive in Houston, Texas with 4,343 members moves up from the ninth largest church to number six for 2011.
-Myers Park in Charlotte, N.C. with 4,325 members stayed at number seven.
-First Presbyterian Church in Houston, Texas, falls from the sixth largest in 2010 to the eighth largest in 2011, with 4,300 members.
-First Presbyterian Church in Nashville, Tenn. with 4,206 members drops from eighth position to ninth position for 2011.
-Menlo Park in Menlo Park, Calif., with 4,125 members, rounds out the top 10 congregations.
+Christ Presbyterian Church in Edina, Minn. (with 5,388 members) moved up to the second largest congregation in 2011 and has stayed there.
+Fourth Presbyterian Church in Chicago, Ill. (with 5,251 members) which dropped from second to third place in 2011, remained the third larges congregation in 2012.
+Highland Park in Dallas, Texas and Village Presbyterian Church in Prairie Village, Kansas retained their fourth and fifth place positions with 4,896 and 4,760 members, respectively.
+Highland Park actually grew by 42 members.
+Village also increased its membership by 57 members.
+Myers Park in Charlotte, N.C. with 4,435 members surpassed Memorial Drive in Houston, Texas with 4,417 members to take the sixth position.
+First Presbyterian Church in Nashville, Tenn. with 4,256 members moved up from ninth position in 2011 to the eighth position.
+Second Presbyterian Church in Indianapolis, IN with 4,068 members moved up from the 11th position in 2011 to the ninth position.
+White Memorial Presbyterian Church in Raleigh, N.C. with 3,996 members moved up from the 12th position to round out the top ten congregations.
+Falling out of 2011's top 10 list were First Presbyterian Church in Houston, Texas with 3,567 members (losing 733 members) and Menlo Park in Menlo Park, Calif., with 3,382 (losing 743 members).

 5. What is the average worship attendance?